What is Cloud Hosting & How Does it Works?

 Traditional hosting uses one server.
 If it fails, your site goes down.
 We spread your site across multiple servers, giving you higher uptime, better performance, and more reliability.

-4. What’s the difference between cloud hosting and hosting my own server locally?
+4. What’s the difference between cloud-based hosting and hosting my own server locally?

 If you host locally, you have to manage hardware, power, cooling, and security myself.
 Dekopon Stack all of that is handled as a cloud hosting provider.
 You just focus on running my website or app, and I can access everything remotely.

-5. I’ve heard of cloud storage—is that the same as cloud hosting?
+5. I’ve heard of cloud storage—is that the same as cloud-based hosting?

 Not quite.
 Cloud storage is where I keep files, like backups or documents.
 We power your live website or application, making it accessible to users around the world.

-6. Is cloud hosting better for my needs than on-premise hosting?
+6. Is cloud-based hosting better for my needs than on-premise hosting?

 Yes—especially if you want to avoid the high costs and headaches of maintaining your own servers.
 Dekopon Stack gives you scalable resources, enhanced security, and automated backups without any hardware hassle.

-7. When should I switch to cloud hosting?
+7. When should I switch to cloud-based hosting?

 You should switch when your website is growing, traffic is unpredictable, or you want better performance and reliability.
 We make the transition seamless with managed services that scale with your business.

-8. What are the benefits I get from cloud hosting vs hosting everything myself?
+8. What are the benefits I get from cloud-based hosting vs hosting everything myself?

 We skip the complexity of server maintenance and enjoy faster performance, round-the-clock support, and enterprise-grade security—all managed for you in a streamlined cloud environment.